 The possibility of an AMOC collapse—and ensuing catastrophic climate impacts—even inspired a sensational Hollywood film, The Day After Tomorrow.
-Surprisingly, scientists more often knock the plot’s absurd dialog than the questionable physics.
+Surprisingly, scientists more often knock the flim’s absurd dialog than its questionable physics.

 In today’s climate, the North Atlantic is getting warmer.
 Greenland glaciers are melting and rainfall is increasing, and that is sending more fresh water into the North Atlantic Ocean.
 Fresh water is less dense than salty water, and so it doesn’t sink as readily.
 That could lead to some slowdown of the AMOC and less heat transported to the North Atlantic.
 The climate impacts wouldn’t resemble anything like Hollywood’s doomsday scenario, but they would still be significant.
 Northern Europe, in particular, may not warm as much as the rest of the world.

 But a competing factor is brewing farther south in the Atlantic.
 Warmer air temperatures are spurring higher evaporation, sending water vapor into the atmosphere and leaving behind saltier—and denser—waters.
 If more salty waters flow northward, it would ramp up sinking in the North Atlantic.